Is Your Data Secure?

-Of course, since Spendata has no access to your data, compliance with GDPR and similar privacy laws is a no-brainer.
+Of course, since Spendata has no access to your data, compliance with GDPR, HIPAA, and similar privacy regulations is a no-brainer.

 For non-US users of web-based applications, data security issues can be more complex.
 Even if a security review is passed successfully, under the Patriot Act the United States government may have the right to compel a software vendor based in the US (or with assets in the US, or with data stored on a US-based server) to produce its customers' data.
 Some readers of the Act argue that this right also applies to data that is held on servers that aren't physically located in the United States.